 8.4 Environmental Attributes or Products

-The Applicant agrees to convey ownership to EEA, or its successors, all environmental attributes and environmental products that are created or are otherwise arises from this project in any jurisdiction, including but not limited to renewable energy certificates, solar renewable energy certificates, or carbon offset credits.
+The Applicant agrees to convey ownership to City of Edmonton, or its successors, all environmental attributes and environmental products that are created or otherwise arises from this project in any jurisdiction, including but not limited to renewable energy certificates, solar renewable energy certificates, or carbon offset credits.

-EEA retains the right to adjust program guidelines in accordance to amendments to the Government of Alberta’s legislation, policies, or protocols surrounding greenhouse gas emissions, carbon accounting or the carbon offset system.
-The Applicant further attests that said attributes have not been claimed, sold or otherwise transferred to another party.
+The City of Edmonton retains the right to adjust program guidelines in accordance with amendments to the Government of Alberta’s legislation, policies, or protocols surrounding greenhouse gas emissions, carbon accounting or the carbon offset system.
+The Applicant warrants that said attributes have not been claimed, sold or otherwise transferred to another party.

 8.5 Limitation of Liability

-EEA and the City of Edmonton’s sole liability is limited to paying the properly qualified incentives specified herein.
-The Applicant acknowledges that any Service Provider, solar installation contractor, or other solar provider selected by the Applicant is not an agent, contractor or subcontractor of EEA.
-EEA shall have no obligation to maintain, remove or perform any work whatsoever on the solar PV system or equipment installed.
-Neither EEA, the City of Edmonton nor any of their affiliates shall be liable to the Applicant or to any other party for a Service Provider’s and/or installation contractor’s failure to perform, for failure of the solar PV equipment to function, for any damage to the Applicant’s premises caused by the Service Provider and/or installation contractor, or for any and all damages to property or injuries to persons caused by or arising from any activities associated with this program.
+The City of Edmonton’s sole liability is limited to paying the properly qualified incentives specified herein.
+The Applicant acknowledges that any Service Provider, solar installation contractor, or other solar provider selected by the Applicant is not an agent, contractor or subcontractor of the City.
+The City of Edmonton shall have no obligation to maintain, remove or perform any work whatsoever on the solar PV system or equipment installed.
+Neither the City of Edmonton nor any of their affiliates shall be liable to the Applicant or to any other party for a Service Provider’s and/or installation contractor’s failure to perform, for failure of the solar PV equipment to function, for any damage to the Applicant’s premises caused by the Service Provider and/or installation contractor, or for any and all damages to property or injuries to persons caused by or arising from any activities associated with this program.

-Questions about the Change Homes for Climate Residential Solar Program may be directed to EEA’s Residential and Commercial Solar Program administrator, InClime Solution Inc., at:
+Questions about the Change Homes for Climate Solar Program may be directed to